lirezap/OMS/README.md

 - Stop & StopLimit orders

-### Non-Open Source Features

-- Restful API server
+### Restful API server

----

-### Contact

-If you have any question about the project, or want to try OMS in a sandbox, or use in production, you can reach us at contact[at]openex[dot]software.
+See [Gate](https://github.com/lirezap/Gate) for more information about restful API server and its usage.